 Fairfax county has also developing a pamphlet on how to identify and control bed bugs (PDF download).
 Residents can contact the Fairfax department of health at 703-246-2300.

-And Office of Environmental Health offers advice on how to deal with
+Virginia Department of Health Office of Epidemiology and Office of Environmental Health offers advice on how to deal with bed bug problems in Virginia.

 Do you have a question or great story about bed bugs?
 Share it!